TORONTO – At the pinnacle of the Canadian Premier League now stands five pieces of Inuit art.

 The awards give the North its first connection to the Canadian Premier League.
 But it’s certainly not going to be the last.

 “It’s the first time these carvers are getting involved with the league … we really appreciate it.
-It sounds like it’s changing … Cape Dorset’s sports culture … for soccer,” Qiatsuq said.
+It sounds like it’s changing … Kinngait’s sports culture … for soccer,” Qiatsuq said.

-In the soon-to-be-released documentary, directed by Adrijan Assoufi, Cape Dorset children are seen playing soccer around the community.
+In the soon-to-be-released documentary, directed by Adrijan Assoufi, Kinngait children are seen playing soccer around the community.
 A previous Assoufi documentary, published by Copa90, followed the Nunavut under-18 futsal tournament which featured 16 teams.

 “Soccer is very popular.
 The kids under 18 are very into it.
 They have been going out in tournaments in other communities,” Qiatsuq said.